-- 1. Remove the battery cover on the rear of your remote control by applying pressure to the catch in the direction shown by the arrow and then lifting off the cover. - 2.
-Remove the battery from the battery compartment by pressing the right hand bottom corner of the battery so that the battery is released from its position (see illustration).
+- Remove the battery cover on the rear of your remote control by using a screwdriver to remove the screw (shown by the arrow) and then lift off the cover. - Remove the battery from the battery compartment by pressing the right hand bottom corner of the battery so that the battery is released from its position (see illustration).
 The battery can now be lifted out. - 3.
 Replace the battery (CR2032 or equivalent) ensuring that the positive side of the battery remains visible as the battery is inserted.
 Place the battery under the lip in the bottom right hand corner then click into place. - 4.
-Close the battery cover by inserting the retaining lug first, then apply pressure to the free end such that the catch latches the cover securely. - 5.
-If the remote is not to be used for an extended period of time it is recommended that the batteries are removed.
+Close the battery cover by inserting the retaining lug first, then use a screwdriver to tighten the screw and securely close the cover.
+Do not over tighten the screw. - If the remote is not to be used for an extended period of time it is recommended that the batteries are removed.